The History of St. Dunstan’s Episcopal Church

 Some of the changes at St. Dunstan’s during this time were controversial.
 Changes were made in the Nave to reflect the rector’s liturgical theology, most notably replacing the original pews with chairs intended to create more flexibility in arranging the space.
 A movable altar and ambo were created and used at times, on a modular platform covered with an oriental carpet.
 New energy-saving sliding windows were installed and the panels depicting Stations of the Cross were placed in storage.

-In August of 1995 the congregation was troubled to learn, in August of 1995, that charges of sexual misconduct had been brought against Father Green.
-Acknowledging the misconduct, he left the ordained ministry in September, 1995.
+In August of 1995 the congregation was troubled to learn that charges of misconduct had been brought against Father Green.
+He subsequently left the ordained ministry in September of 1995.
 This was a difficult season for St. Dunstan’s.
 The Rev. Patrick Raymond came to St. Dunstan’s in December, 1995, to serve as Interim Rector during a process of healing, self-study, and search for a new Rector.
 An interim organizational structure for the parish was established.
 The former Parish Center was leased to Middleton Preschool, Inc., and the Rectory was also rented out.
 Pending further study of the design of the worship space, the stone altar, baptismal font, and communion rails were returned to their traditional use and the movable platform, altar and ambo were taken out.
 A variety of opportunities were offered for those who wanted to know more about the Episcopal Church and St. Dunstan’s.

 The Rev. Maureen (Mo) Lewis was called to St. Dunstan’s in 1997, and served here until late 2008.
 During her tenure, the parish stabilized and some new approaches to Christian formation were tried.
 (We hope people who were here during Mo’s tenure will help us fill out this paragraph of our history!)
 After Mo retired, St. Dunstan’s called the Rev. Miranda Hassett to become its fourth rector, beginning in January of 2011.